-High resolution digital video aerial surveys are a new method for collecting distribution and abundance data on animals, and our study was the first to use this method on a broad scale in the U.S. The technology was developed by HiDef Aerial Surveying, Ltd., in the U.K. These methods have largely replaced visual aerial surveys for offshore wind energy research in Europe, as they are safer for the pilot and crew, reduce or eliminate disturbance to wildlife during surveys, and produce archivable and auditable data.
+High resolution digital video aerial surveys are a new method for collecting distribution and abundance data on animals, and the Mid-Atlantic Baseline Studies and Maryland Project surveys were the first to use this method on a broad scale in the U.S. The technology was developed by HiDef Aerial Surveying, Ltd., in the U.K. These methods have largely replaced visual aerial surveys for offshore wind energy research in Europe, as they are safer for the pilot and crew, reduce or eliminate disturbance to wildlife during surveys, and produce archivable and auditable data.
 This chapter briefly describes the methods used to collect and analyze the survey data.
 Chapter 4 describes the data management, object identification, and audit processes conducted for digital video aerial survey data in further detail.
-Basic results from the digital video aerial surveys are summarized in Chapter 5, and the data are analyzed alongside boat survey data in Part IV of this report.
-Recommendations for ways to improve data collection and analysis of the digital video aerial survey data are included in Chapter 6.
+Basic results from the digital video aerial surveys are summarized in Chapter 5, and the data are analyzed alongside boat survey data in Chapters 10-14 of this report.